Product Executive · Builder · Technologist

 Why I built this

-A single-file HTML dashboard tracking performance data for all 138 clubs across District 31 Toastmasters (Massachusetts & Rhode Island).
-Eight tab views, auto-CSV ingestion from GitHub Pages, year-over-year comparison, snapshot trend charts, and drill-down modals per KPI.
-Used by district leadership to drive coaching decisions.
+Eight-tab dashboard tracking all 138 District 31 clubs — auto-CSV ingestion, year-over-year comparison, snapshot trend charts, drill-down modals.
+Used by district leadership weekly.

 Experience